10-Q 1 nerv-20230630.htm 10-Q 10-Q

 Nature of Operations

-The Company has exclusive rights to develop and commercialize MIN-301, a compound for the treatment of Parkinson’s disease.
-In addition, Minerva previously co-developed seltorexant (f/k/a MIN-202 or JNJ-42847922) with Janssen Pharmaceutica NV (“Janssen”) for the treatment of insomnia disorder and adjunctive treatment of Major Depressive Disorder (“MDD”).
+The Company also has exclusive rights to develop and commercialize MIN-301, a compound for the treatment of Parkinson’s disease.
+In addition, Minerva previously co-developed seltorexant with Janssen Pharmaceutica NV (“Janssen”) for the treatment of insomnia disorder and adjunctive treatment of Major Depressive Disorder (“MDD”).
 During 2020, Minerva exercised its right to opt out of the joint development agreement with Janssen for the future development of seltorexant.
 As a result, the Company was entitled to collect royalties in the mid-single digits on potential future worldwide sales of seltorexant in certain indications, with no further financial obligations to Janssen.
-In January 2021, the Company sold its rights to these potential royalties to Royalty Pharma plc (“Royalty Pharma”) for a $60 million up front payment and up to $95 million in potential future milestone payments.
+In January 2021, the Company sold its rights to these potential royalties to Royalty Pharma plc (“Royalty Pharma”) for a $60 million up front payment and up to an additional $95 million in potential future milestone payments.

 Liquidity

-As of June 30, 2023, the Company had cash, cash equivalents, and restricted cash of $51.9 million, which it believes will be sufficient to meet the Companys operating commitments for the next 12 months from the date its financial statements are issued.
+As of March 31, 2024, the Company had cash, cash equivalents, and restricted cash of $34.9 million, which it believes will be sufficient to meet the Companys operating commitments for the next 12 months from the date its financial statements are issued.
 The process of drug development can be costly and the timing and outcomes of clinical trials is uncertain.
 The assumptions upon which the Company has based its estimates are routinely evaluated and may be subject to change.
 The actual amount of the Company’s expenditures will vary depending upon many factors, including, but not limited to, the design, timing and duration of future clinical trials, the progress of the Company’s research and development programs, the infrastructure to support a commercial enterprise, and the level of financial resources available.
 The Company can adjust its operating plan spending levels based on the timing of future clinical trials, which are predicated upon adequate funding to complete the trials.
 The Company routinely evaluates the status of its clinical development programs as well as potential strategic options.

-The Company will need to raise additional capital in order to continue to fund operations and fully fund any potential later stage clinical development programs.
+The Company will need to raise additional capital to continue to fund operations and fully fund any potential later stage clinical development programs.
 The Company believes that it will be able to obtain additional working capital through equity financings or other arrangements to fund future operations; however, there can be no assurance that such additional financing, if available, can be obtained on terms acceptable to the Company.
 If the Company is unable to obtain such additional financing, future operations would need to be scaled back or discontinued.

 8